Interventional Pain Consultants

-If leg pain negatively affects your mobility and quality of life, pain management physicians at Interventional Pain Consultants in Parsippany and Brick, New Jersey, provide a wide array of pain-relieving solutions.
-Mehul Shah, DO, Andrew Sim, MD, Ketan Patel, MD, and the team offer radiofrequency ablation, nerve blocks, steroid injections, and more for leg pain.
+If leg pain negatively affects your mobility and quality of life, pain management physicians at Interventional Pain Consultants in Parsippany, New Jersey, provide a wide array of pain-relieving solutions.
+Kevin Elaahi, MD, Benjamin Kim, MD, and the team offer radiofrequency ablation, nerve blocks, steroid injections, and more for leg pain.
 Schedule an appointment by phone or online today.

 Leg pain is a feeling of discomfort that occurs within certain areas of your leg, including your upper leg, knee, or lower leg.
 You might experience the following sensations:

 Leg pain can negatively impact your range of motion and your mobility.
 You might experience it after an automobile, work-related, or sports injury.